kedro-org/kedro/docs/source/nodes_and_pipelines/namespaces.md

     )
 ```

-To use a new set of parameters, we need to previously save them inside `conf/base/parameters.yml` of our kedro project.
-I copied `model_options` from `conf/base/parameters_data_science.yml` and slightly modified it to try new model training parameters: test size and different features set, and called it `model_options_1`:
+To use a new set of parameters, you should create a second parameters file to ovewrite parameters specified in  `conf/base/parameters.yml`.
+To overwrite the parameter `model_options`, create a file  `conf/base/parameters_data_science.yml` and add a parameter called `model_options_1`:

 ```python
 #conf/base/parameters.yml